 Brother Anthony is alone–lying on the damp grass, staring at the night sky, waiting for the meteor shower.
 Nobody else had been interested.
 They would rather get a good rest, they said, and the lack of sleep would distract from their prayers and their works in the morning.
 They had urged Brother Anthony to do the same, but he wouldn’t have been able to sleep anyway.

-For minutes they came in fours and fives, incessant, white, pure, rigorous, diligent, relentless, exquisite.
-At some point, Brother Anthony knows not when, the stars themselves had begun to fade to the light of the shower, and the white streaks are getting a sheer, lightless backdrop.
+For minutes they come in fours and fives, incessant, white, pure, rigorous, diligent, relentless, exquisite.
+At some point, Brother Anthony knows not when, the stars themselves have begun to fade to the light of the shower, and the white streaks are getting a sheer, lightless backdrop.
 The white scratches at the sky in thin, quick lacerations.